oberdoerster/Mixing-of-NUTS/README.md

 # Mixing of the No-U-Turn Sampler and the Geometry of Gaussian Concentration

-This repository contains a MATLAB implementation of NUTS applied to a standard Gaussian target.
-It is used to produce Figures 4 and 5 in the paper 'Mixing of the No-U-Turn Sampler and the Geometry of Gaussian Concentration' by Nawaf Bou-Rabee and Stefan Oberdörster.
+This repository contains a MATLAB implementation of NUTS applied to a standard Gaussian target, along with a synchronous coupling of two NUTS chains.
+The code can be used to produce Figures 4 and 5 in the paper 'Mixing of the No-U-Turn Sampler and the Geometry of Gaussian Concentration' by Nawaf Bou-Rabee and Stefan Oberdörster.
+These figures illustrate the main result of the paper (Theorem 2).

 ## Use guide